Always prompt to select the sending account before sending a message

 - Add a “dummy” account with a fake SMTP server address.

 When you manually add a POP3 account with the wrong server settings and set that account as your default account, you’ll get a send/receive error when you forget to change the account.
 This doesn’t apply to replies and forwards though.
 Also, make sure you configure the account not to receive or you’ll get errors when checking for new messages as well.
+It is not a pretty solution, but very effective nonetheless.

 - Configure Outlook not to send messages directly.

 As you often realize that you forgot something the moment that you hit the Send button, not having Outlook send out messages directly could help you out already.
-There are various solutions for this which are discussed in this Quick Tip;
+There are various solutions for this which are discussed in this Quick Tip; Don’t send emails directly.

 - Use a VBA macro.